 - 1. The Society Bookshop shall buy second-hand textbooks at rates above and sell second-hand textbooks at rates below those normally offered by town bookshops.
-The Bookshop shall only be available to Members. - 2.
-The rates at which books shall be bought and sold shall be at the discretion of the Committee, and may be recorded in the Standing Orders. - 3.
+The bookshop will buy books only from members. - 2.
+The rates at which books shall be bought and sold shall be at the discretion of the Committee, and may be recorded in the Standing Orders.
+The rates at which books are sold to non-members shall be at least 15% higher than the rate charged for members. - 3.
 The Society Bookshop shall be run by a Bookshop Manager, who shall manage the accounts and the stock of the Bookshop, and who shall be answerable to the Junior Treasurer.
 The Bookshop Manager shall make himself available at reasonable hours to purchase books from, and sell books to, Members. - 4.
 The Bookshop Manager shall be (ex officio) an Agent of the Society, and must be a Member of the Society.